kientux/parameterize/README.md

 - Nil and empty array will be remove automatically
 - Auto handle array of elements that conform to `CustomStringConvertible`
 - Auto expand nested params
-- Support custom type by conforms to `ParamConvertible`
+- Support any custom type by conforms to `ParamConvertible`, or simply use an in-place custom mapper

 ```swift
 struct ApiParam: ParamsContainer {